6 Captains Log still.png

 She wasn’t wrong.

-I didn’t anticipate what was to come on that maiden voyage, of how it’d feel to aim for the distant curvature of an unknown horizon, back turned to all the security I’d known.
+I didn’t anticipate what was to come on that maiden voyage, of how it’d feel to aim for the distant curvature of an unknown horizon, with my back turned to all the security I’d known.

 At reception, I hoofed away some overly zealous house dogs, and made an executive decision.
 Bugger the tent idea.
 After such a hellish day, we were taking a chalet.